 Unmasking Who’s Really Writing Policy in South Carolina

 South Carolina laws aren’t written in your local legislator’s garage.
-They’re drafted in polished offices, funded by deep pockets, and steered by think tanks, organizations you didn’t elect.
+They’re crafted in polished offices, funded by deep pockets, and driven by think tanks you didn’t elect.
+Other well-funded groups have influence, but these policy factories shape much of the legislation you see.

 Let’s take a closer look.